CGATOxford/cgat/CGATPipelines/pipeline_docs/pipeline_mapping/pipeline.rst

 .. but there should be a generic way to push updates
 .. to all reports.

-.. ifconfig:: True or "tophat" in MAPPERS
+.. ifconfig:: "tophat" in PARAMS['mappers']

    .. toctree::
       pipeline/MappingTophat.rst

-.. ifconfig:: True or "star" in MAPPERS
+.. ifconfig:: "star" in PARAMS['mappers']

    .. toctree::
       pipeline/MappingStar.rst

-.. ifconfig:: True or "tophat" in MAPPERS or "star" in MAPPERS or "gsnap" in MAPPERS
+.. ifconfig:: "tophat" in PARAMS['mappers'] or "star" in PARAMS['mappers'] or "gsnap" in PARAMS['mappers']

    .. toctree::
       pipeline/Validation.rst